 Customs & Intrastat Manager

-Since 2017, Sandrine Berdougo has held the position of Customs & Intrastat Service Manager at ASD Group, where she leads the customs department and oversees all services related to VAT and Intrastat/EMEBI declarations.
+Since 2017, Sandrine Berdougo has held the position of Customs & Intrastat Service Manager at ASD Group, where she heads up the customs unit and oversees all services related to VAT and Intrastat/EMEBI declarations.
+With over eight years of experience in Sophia Antipolis, she conducts audits, studies and process optimisations to improve the performance and profitability of customs services.
+She also monitors the flow of goods for French, European and international clients, while maintaining constant contact with the tax authorities and the group’s European subsidiaries.